-The engagement began with a two-week Opportunity Analysis.
-DB&A consultants worked closely with the LL team to observe existing processes, equipment, materials, people, cycle times, and inventory levels, as well as intangibles such as business culture, organizational strengths, service, and quality shortfalls.
-Along the way, they identified opportunities for improvement and pinpointed the issues that were keeping LL from achieving greater results.
-And for LL, one of the key issues was communication.
+existing processes, equipment, materials, people, cycle times, and inventory levels, as well as intangibles such as business culture, organizational strengths, service, and quality shortfalls.
+Along the way, they identified opportunities for improvement and pinpointed the issues that were keeping the client from achieving greater results, one of the key issues identified was communication.